jadeleiyu/jadeleiyu.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Research Scientist at [Meta AI](https://ai.meta.com/research/).
-I received my PhD in Computer Science from University of Toronto, where I was advised by [Yang Xu](https://www.cs.toronto.edu/~yangxu/index.html).
+I’m an AI research scientist at **Meta Superintelligence Labs**.
+I received my Ph.D. in Computer Science from University of Toronto. where I was advised by Yang Xu.

-My current research is focused on training Large Language Model (LLM)-based AI Agents on computing devices, by employing methods in reinforcement learning, world modeling, and multimodal reasoning.
-I also conduct research on the mechanistic interpretability and safety alignment of generative AI systems.
+My current research centers on **multimodal AI agent systems** powered by **large language models**.
+I explore how these agents can **reason, memorize, plan, and act** for real-world tasks, and how they could adaptively infer and fulfill user needs.
+My research draws on techniques such as **reinforcement learning, memory-augmented generation, and world models**.

+I’m also committed to making AI **reliable and transparent**.
+I have designed algorithms and tools that improve the **interpretability, safety, and trustworthiness** of large language models.
+I’m currently focused on understanding how large language models acquire world knowledge and reasoning capability from vast amounts of data during pre-training and post-training.

 During my PhD, I studied automated understanding and generation of creative language use, and I was fortunate to intern at Meta FAIR and Google Research.